a01752785/incidentes-atizapan/Backend/NotificationService/README.md

 # Notification Service
-This is the microservice that interacts with Firebase to send notifications to the app users.
+The is the microservice that interacts with Firebase to send notifications to the app users.

 ## API Usage
 Tha service will listen on the selected port with th URL _http://HOST:PORT/addMessage_